White-winged dove: In culture

 White-winged doves are popular as game birds for hunting.
 They are the only North American game species that is also a migratory pollinator.
 Hunting of the species peaked in the late 1960s, with an annual take around 740,000 birds in Arizona.
-That has since fallen; in 2008 just under 80,000 birds were taken in Arizona.
+That has since fallen; in 2008, just under 80,000 birds were taken in Arizona.
 The national take is larger, 1.6 million were hunted in 2011, with Texas taking 1.3 million.
 Most of the hunted birds are juveniles, averaging about 63% of the catch.
-Large numbers of birds were taken prior to the 1970s, when falling populations led to a tightening of hunting laws.
+Large numbers of birds were taken before the 1970s, when falling populations led to a tightening of hunting laws.
 In the 1960s, hunters could legally take up to 25 birds per day in Arizona over a three-week season.
 The Arizona dove season has since been restricted to two weeks and six birds per day, with shooting only allowed for half of each day.
 The bag limit in Texas is four birds per day, but the Texas catch remains the largest of any state.

 They are also popular among birders and photographers.
 People in many areas provide feeding stations and water in backyards to attract them for observation.

 The Stevie Nicks song "Edge of Seventeen" features a white-winged dove.